 - Social gatherings and networking opportunities for residents and their families

-- Healthy food and snacks in the resident lounge
+- Healthy food and snacks in the staff lounge

 Wellness and well-being are among the highest priorities for our residency program.
-Currently spearheaded by Drs.
-Emily Savage & Erin Sutcliffe, the Wellness Committee hopes to inspire a culture of wellness throughout the three years of residency by supporting resident-led wellness initiatives including:
+Currently spearheaded by Dr. Emily Savage, the Wellness Committee hopes to inspire a culture of wellness throughout the three years of residency by supporting resident-led wellness initiatives including:

 - Organize running and hiking outings

 - Organize a wellness half-day activity